Sarah-Bue/tic-tac-toe/README.md

 # Tic Tac Toe

 This website is a simple online version of the classic turn-taking game Tic Tac Toe.
-Everything the player needs, from starting the game, reading the instructions, and providing feedback, is easily accessible from the main page.
+Everything the user needs, from starting the game, reading the instructions, and providing feedback, is easily accessible from the main page.

 Visit the deployed website [here](https://sarah-bue.github.io/tic-tac-toe/).